Last reviewed on 9th August 2023 by Martin Alexander (Mortgage Advisor)

 Advice from bridge-to-let brokers

-There are many variables to consider when applying for finance.
 Although bridge-to-let finance is geared around buy to let, there’s still a lot to consider before deciding on the right type of loan.
-Purchasing a buy to let that’s not in a good condition is a risk, but you’re able to minimise this risk by having the right funding in place.
-Getting it wrong could leave you with a substandard property which could turn into a liability.
+Purchasing a buy to let that’s not in good condition is a risk, but you’re able to minimise this risk by having the right funding in place.
+Getting it wrong could leave you with a substandard investment which could turn into a financial liability.

-Our advisors specialise in all types of buy to let finance, including bridge-to-let loans.
+Our advisors specialise in all types of buy to let finance, including bridge-to-let.
 Once we’ve understood your buy to let goals and your financial situation, we’ll be able to advise you on the best route to finance.
-This may or may not be bridge-to-let finance as there are many other forms of finance that may be better suited.